asadali27232/App_Dev_ReactNative/README.md

 ## Contributing
 Contributions to this repository are welcome.
 If you notice any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-## About Me
-My name is Asad Ali, and I'm a Computer Science student at [COMSATS University Lahore](https://lahore.comsats.edu.pk/default.aspx).
-I'm passionate about mobile app development and am always looking for ways to improve my skills.
-You can connect with me on [WhatsApp](https://wa.me/923074315952) or [Email](mailto:asadali27232@gmail.com).

 ### 📫 Let's Connect

 [![WhatsApp](https://img.shields.io/badge/WhatsApp-25D366?style=for-the-badge&logo=whatsapp&logoColor=white)](https://wa.me/923074315952)